Mira Schor: Early life and education

-Mira Schor's parents Ilya and Resia Schor were Polish-born artists who came to the US in 1941.
+Mira Schor's parents Ilya and Resia Schor were Polish Jewish artists who came to the United States in 1941.
 Mira Schor and her older sister Naomi Schor (1943–2001), a noted scholar of French Literature and Feminist theory, were both educated at the Lycée Français de New York.
 After receiving her Baccalauréat in 1967, Mira Schor studied art history at New York University (WSC B.A.
 1970).
 During this time she worked as an assistant to Red Grooms and Mimi Gross.
 She attended the California Institute of the Arts (CalArts) from 1972-1973, receiving a Master of Fine Arts degree in Painting from in 1973.
 There she was a participant in the CalArts Feminist Art Program’s renowned project Womanhouse (1972).
 In the Feminist Art Program she studied with Miriam Shapiro and Judy Chicago.
 Later at CalArts she studied with Los Angeles-born sculptor Stephan Von Huene.